Bullneck Seahorse, Hippocampus minotaur Gomon 1997

 Etymology

-From the Greek ippos = horse and kampe = curvature.
-The specific name minotaur is from the Latin Minotaurus, a mythical monster with the head of a bull and body of a man, referring to the contrasting massive bull-like head and graceful trunk and tail of this species.
+Named after Minotaur, the mythical Greek creature with the head of a bull and the body of a human, in reference to the contrasting massive bull-like head and graceful trunk and tail of this species.

 Species Citation